 Time is a fickle thing.
 Sometimes, so are those that wield it.
 But as the holidays set in and another year comes to a close, the beings that keep the cycle of time moving forward are being killed off.
 Whatever is killing them off seems to be taunting Ember, saving her for last.

 With only a handful of days before the new year is supposed to begin, can she figure how to stop the killer before time – literally – runs out for everyone?

-Lake Effect is a short story I wrote as part of a fundraiser on behalf of World Kidney Day, raising money to fight Polycystic Kidney Disease.
-The efforts of the fundraiser have been compiled in the anthology A Picture is Worth 1000 Words and proceeds of the book go to benefit PKDcharity.org.uk.
-For the time being, and to help promote the book itself, Lake Effect will only be available via the anthology, though I do plan to release it to the general public in the future.
+A Picture is Worth 1000 Words is a short story anthology compiled by Samie Sands as part of a fundraiser on behalf of World Kidney Day, raising money to fight Polycystic Kidney Disease.
+The efforts of the fundraiser include 18 stories and proceeds of the book go to benefit PKDcharity.org.uk.

-Threshold is another one-shot horror novel, in the vein of Empty Hallways.
-The first draft is completed, but I decided to table it to put my attention on At Calendar’s End.
-Now that things are complete there, I hope to give it a second draft/rewrite before sending it to editing.
-The concept again is returning to my love of old-fashioned horror tropes.
-I’ve done my haunted house story, now I’ll be turning to something of a possessed artifact.
+Threshold is another contemporary horror story.
+Like Empty Hallways, I once again return to my love of old-fashioned horror tropes.
+I’ve done my haunted house story; now I’ll be introducing a bewitched artifact.
 The story revolves around an antique mirror, or rather, its unique properties.
 Have you ever taken a good hard look at your reflection?
-What did you see?
 Are you sure it was your reflection?
 What if it was someone else?
 What if it was something else?